Unified Optimization of Source Weights and Transfer Quantities in Multi-Source Transfer Learning: An Asymptotic Framework: Conclusion

 \section{Conclusion}

 In this work, we propose \ourmethod{}, a theoretical framework for the unified optimization of source weights and transfer quantities in multi-source transfer learning.
-By formulating the training process as a parameter estimation problem and conducting an asymptotic analysis of a Kullback--Leibler--based generalization error measure, we derived a principled method for computing the optimal source weights and transfer quantities.
-A notable theoretical insight is that, once the weights are jointly optimized, the optimal solution always utilizes all source samples, while the adaptive weighting mechanism effectively suppresses the bias introduced by heterogeneous domains.

-Building on these theoretical results, we further developed a practical algorithm that assigns sample-level weights and updates them dynamically during training.
-This design enables the framework to adapt to evolving model parameters and supports both multi-source transfer learning and multi-task learning scenarios.
+By formulating the training process as a parameter estimation problem and conducting an asymptotic analysis of a K-L generalization error measure, we derive a principled method for computing the optimal source weights and transfer quantities.
+A notable theoretical insight is that, when the source weights are jointly optimized, the optimal strategy is to use all available source samples.
+This is because enlarging the transfer quantities reduces estimation variance, while adaptive weighting suppresses the bias caused by heterogeneous domains.
+Building on these theoretical results, we further develop practical algorithms that assign source weights and update them dynamically during training for both multi-source transfer learning and multi-task learning scenarios.
 Extensive experiments on real-world datasets demonstrate that \ourmethod{} consistently improves performance over state-of-the-art baselines, particularly in few-shot and cross-domain settings.
 These results validate both the theoretical foundations and the practical advantages of our approach.